BAIA-15/observability-hub2/README.md

 [Configure instance permissions required for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-permissions.html)

+# Patching

+Using AWS Systems Manager - Using Quick Setup patch policies (defined by Vache Abram)

+# Backup

+Backup - Using AWS Backup in the Observability Hub AWS account (defined by Vache Abram)

 # TODO List

 * Automate this Marketplace subscription acceptance for using the EC2 RHEL license or cross account share the license with AWS license manager